libAtoms/extxyz/README.md

 Binary wheels for Linux and MacOS which do not require PCRE2 or libcleri are built in the GitHub CI for each tagged [release](https://github.com/libAtoms/extxyz/releases).

-Stable releases will (shortly) be made to PyPI, so you will be able install with
+Stable releases are made to PyPI, so you can install with

 ```bash
 pip install extxyz